-The soil around MalumfashiDrains are predominantly silty sand and clayey sand due to the sandy nature of the wind-blown desert sand.
+The soils around proposed Tudun Wada/Mabera drainage corridors are predominantly silty sand and clayey sand due to the sandy nature of the wind-blown desert sand.
 However, there are some deposits of Aeolic sand along the inverts of the drains.